Classical Verification of Quantum Computations in Linear Time: Analysis of , the Lookup-table Part

-Starting from this section, we will move towards the security proof by analyzing each subprotocol.
 As described in the introduction, we will prove the joint state of the client and the server remain indistinguishable under a series of randomization operators.
-In this section, we will focus on what the $\fAddPhaseWithHelper$ protocol itself could tell us.
+In this section, we will focus on what the $\fAddPhaseWithswitch$ protocol itself could tell us.
 The analysis will be based on the structure of phase tables.
-Recall that the phase tables have the following structure for each row:
+Recall that each row of the phase tables used in this protocol has the following structure:

-Intuitively, the theorems that we prove in this section is based on the following intuition: